TeraByte-Official/diamondbox/README.md

-# GoldBox
+# DiamondBox

-GoldBox is an online tool for sketching and sharing instrumental music.
+DiamondBox is an online tool for sketching and sharing instrumental music.
-You can find it [here](https://aurysystem.github.io/goldbox).
+You can find it [here](https://terabyte-official.github.io/diamondbox).
-It is a modification of JummBox which inturn is a modifcation of the [original BeepBox](https://beepbox.co).
+It is a modification of GoldBox, which, in turn, is a modification of JummBox, which, in turn again, is a modifcation of the [original BeepBox](https://beepbox.co).

-The primary goal of GoldBox is to incrase the range of sounds an timbres Beepbox is capable of as well as adding new automations and small features to reduce repetive actions.
+The primary goal of DiamondBox is to expand on GoldBox and add new features to it.

 All song data is packaged into the URL at the top of your browser.
 When you make